cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 characteristics as defined by the application.

 A transaction may only have one class.
 If it is not assigned any specific class, it will be assigned a *default class*, which is a special class always present in any set of classes.
-Because no transaction can belong to two or more classes, transaction classes form disjoint sets, that is, the intersection between classes is empty.
+This is analogous to the _native VLAN_ for untagged traffic in an 802.1Q network.
+Because no transaction can belong to two or more classes, transaction classes form disjoint sets, that is, the intersection between any two classes is empty.
 Also, all transactions in the mempool are the union of the transactions in all classes.

 :memo: _Definition_: Each class has a *priority* and two classes cannot have the same priority.
 Therefore all classes can be ordered by priority.

+When a transaction is received for the first time and validated via `CheckTx`, the application MAY return the class that it assigns to the transaction.
+If it actually returns a class, the mempool MUST use it to prioritize the transaction.
+When transactions are rechecked, applications MAY return a class, but the mempool will discard it.

 Given these definitions, we want the proposed QoS mechanism to offer the following property:

 #### Basic properties

-:parking: _Property_ **Priorities between classes**: Transactions belonging to a certain class will be processed and disseminated before transactions belonging to another class with lower priority.
+:parking: _Property_ **Priorities between classes**: Transactions belonging to a certain class will be reaped and disseminated before transactions belonging to another class with lower priority.

-Formally, given two transaction classes `c1` and `c2`, with `c1` having more priority than `c2`, if the application assigns the classes `c1` and `c2` respectively to transactions `tx1` and `tx2`, then `tx1` will be processed and disseminated before `tx2`.
+Formally, given two transaction classes `c1` and `c2`, with `c1` having more priority than `c2`, if the application assigns the classes `c1` and `c2` respectively to transactions `tx1` and `tx2`, then `tx1` will be reaped and disseminated before `tx2`.

-More importantly, as a direct consequence of this property, `tx1` will be disseminated faster and it will be included in a block before `tx2`, thus `tx1` will have a lower latency than `tx2`.
+More importantly, as a direct consequence of this property, `tx1` will be disseminated faster and it will be included in a block before `tx2`.
+Thus, `tx1` will have a lower latency than `tx2`.
 Currently, it is not possible to guarantee this kind of property.

 :memo: _Definition_: The *latency of a transaction* is the difference between the time at which a